robinloujun/SensorFusion_CNN/README.md

-# MA_SensorFusion_CNN
+# SensorFusion_CNN
-This is the Repository for my Master Thesis with the theme "Sensor Fusion through Feature Embedding in Convolutional Neural Networks".
-The work would be edited combined in English and German.
+This is the Repository for the project with the theme "Sensor Fusion through Feature Embedding in Convolutional Neural Networks".

 # Architecture
 ### 1. Literature